Libby Hoffman, Founder and President

 The Rev. Canon Charles P. Gibbs – Senior Partner, Poet-in-Residence

-In addition, Charles is Founding Executive Director Emeritus of the United Religions Initiative (www.uri.org), a global community where people of different religions, spiritualities, Indigenous traditions, cultures, races and ages share a lived experience of their fundamental unity as citizens of Earth and children of a common Source, at the same time they celebrate their unique identities – all in service to the Earth community.
-In his seventeen years with URI, Charles traveled extensively, working with religious, spiritual and other leaders in Africa, Asia, Europe, the Middle East, the Americas and Southeast Asia and the Pacific.
+Before joining CFP, Charles served for seventeen years as the founding Executive Director of the United Religions Initiative (www.uri.org), a global community where people of different religions, spiritualities, Indigenous traditions, cultures, races and ages share a lived experience of their fundamental unity as citizens of Earth and children of a common Source, at the same time they celebrate their unique identities – all in service to the Earth community.
+In his years with URI, Charles traveled extensively, working with religious, spiritual and other leaders in Africa, Asia, Europe, the Middle East, the Americas and Southeast Asia and the Pacific.

 An internationally respected spiritual leader, interfaith activist, speaker and writer, Charles has been blessed to collaborate with remarkable leaders around the world; and has spoken and written extensively about spiritual growth and interfaith cooperation as tools to build a better world.
-He has been a featured speaker at many international gatherings, including: the World Congress of Muslim Philanthropists, Doha, Qatar; the Parliament of the World’s Religions – Salt Lake City, Utah, Melbourne, Australia, Barcelona, Spain and Capetown, South Africa; annual symposia of the International Association of Sufism, San Rafael, CA; the United Nations; Unity in Diversity, UNESCO Headquarters, Paris, France; the UN’s Alliance of Civilizations in Rio de Janeiro, Brazil.
+During his years with URI, he was a featured speaker at many international gatherings, including: the World Congress of Muslim Philanthropists, Doha, Qatar; the Parliament of the World’s Religions – Salt Lake City, Utah, Melbourne, Australia, Barcelona, Spain and Capetown, South Africa; annual symposia of the International Association of Sufism, San Rafael, CA; the United Nations; Unity in Diversity, UNESCO Headquarters, Paris, France; the UN’s Alliance of Civilizations in Rio de Janeiro, Brazil.

-Currently, he is working on a book of reflections – I’d Like to Help: A Journey of Awakening.
-Excerpts are posted on http://www.revcharlesgibbs.net.
-Also, with colleague Sally Mahé, he co-authored Birth of a Global Community, a book on the birth of the United Religions Initiative.
+Currently, he is working on a new volume of poetry to follow his collection Light Reading — Poems from a Pilgrim Journey; and working to complete a memoir – I’d Like to Help.
+Previously, with colleague Sally Mahé, he co-authored Birth of a Global Community, a book on the birth of the United Religions Initiative.
 He contributed a chapter to Interfaith Dialogue and Peacebuilding, published by the United States Institute of Peace, and co-authored, with colleague Barbara Hartford, a chapter in Positive Approaches to Peacebuilding.
 His essay, Opening the Dream: Beyond the Limits of Otherness, appears in the anthology, Deepening the American Dream.
 His reflection, Jesus Appeared to Babaji, appears in My Neighbor’s Faith.
-In addition, he has published many articles on interfaith work and has published blogs on the Huffington Post.
+In addition, he published many articles on interfaith work.

 Tammy Mazza, Director of Finance and Administration